-Blast outside U.S. embassy in China's capital wounds lone suspect
+Lone suspect wounded in blast near U.S. embassy in China

 BEIJING (Reuters) - A bomb exploded outside the U.S. embassy in Beijing on Thursday, wounding the lone assailant, the embassy said in a statement, but police described the weapon merely as a “firework device”.

-The explosion happened on the street outside southeast corner of the embassy compound, the embassy said.
+The explosion happened on the street outside southeast corner of the embassy compound.
 Beijing police said the suspect, a 26-year-old man from China’s Inner Mongolia region, had injured his hand and been taken to hospital.

 Police did not provide a motive.

-China and the United States have been involved in an escalating trade dispute initiated by Washington after the two sides imposed tariffs on $34 billion worth of each other’s goods, with U.S. President Donald Trump threatening ultimately to impose punitive tariffs on all Chinese imports.
+China and the United States have been involved in a trade dispute initiated by Washington with the two sides imposing tariffs on $34 billion worth of each other’s goods.
+U.S. President Donald Trump has threatened ultimately to impose punitive tariffs on all Chinese imports.

 While Chinese officials and state media have been outspoken in their criticism of Washington’s trade moves, there has not been a groundswell of outrage on China’s heavily censored social media, and no reported boycotts of U.S. goods.